hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Carries his weekly wash beneath his coat:
 >
-> To sweep the shop, some shopmen will refuse,
+> To sweep the shop, some shop-men will refuse,
 >
 > Who are at home obliged to black their shoes
 >
 > The printed card the porter now disuses,
 >
-> And "Mr." now instead of "John" he chuses:
+> And "Mister" now instead of "John" he chooses:
 >
 > Street fiddlers have a copper-plate address,
 >
 > And dustmen now gentility profess
 >
-> Shopmen to write "Esq". feel no shame,
+> Shop-men to write "Esquire" feel no shame,
 >
-> And courtezans take some romantic name.
+> And courtesans take some romantic name.
 >
 > You're not to judge from what you hear or see,
 >
 > For people are not what they seem to be;
 >
-> In hackney'd terms, they bills and placards word,
+> In hackneyed terms, they bills and placards word,
 >
 > And many of them foolish and absurd:
 >
 > Some "to the public do their thanks return,
 >
-> For patronage" which they could ne'er discern,
+> For patronage" which they could never discern,
 >
 > Which has been so extensively obtained,
 >
 > And beg continuance of these favours gained —
 >
-> Tho' they've such "numerous friends", oft, with surprize,
+> Though they've such "numerous friends", oft, with surprise,
 >
 > In the gazette these traders meet your eyes.
 >